CMU-IDS-Fall-2022/final-project-migration-x-group/Proposal.md

 ## Problem Description
 Do you ever wonder how far people migrate between childhood and young adulthood?
 Where do they go?
 How much does one's location during childhood determine the labor markets that one is exposed to in young adulthood?
+Young adults entering the workforce are important to economic development, but some states in the U.S. see more migration of young adults than others, leading to inequities in workforce development.
+Therefore, we propose an interactive data science application that will allow stakeholders in economic development to interpret migration patterns of young adults from their state.

 We want to explore these questions using publicly available statistics on the migration patterns of young adults in the United States.
 Use this resource to discover where people in your hometown moved as young adults.
 What are the reasons behind young adult migration?
 Is it related to parental income, race, schooling, job market or climate?